poljpocket/SystemConfigVersions/README.md

 ## Aren't you just copying [RockMigrations](https://processwire.com/modules/rock-migrations/)?
 No. I made this plugin because at work, we needed more precise control over migrations and also do a lot more in migrations than adding&removing structural configurations.
 Often times, we use small snippets to change field data throughout the process of creating websites.
 And these may only be run _exactly once_.

-**Actually, we are usually using RockMigrations alongside this plugin to accomplish the tasks RM was made for!** Think of this plugin as a way to persist run status for any migrations and ensure any migration only ever gets run once.
+__Actually, we are usually using RockMigrations alongside this plugin to use it's very impressive function set!__ Think of this plugin as a way to persist run status for any migrations and ensure any migration only ever gets run once.

 ## Usage
 In your site's `templates` folder, add a new folder called `versions`.
 This is where your revisions live:

 ![revisions list](docs/file-structure.png)

 The naming scheme for the revision files is `{version_no}-{file name}.version.php`.
+Currently, `version_no` must be `100` - `99999`.
+Currently `file name` can be anything.

 ### Revision file contents